Energy strategies for New Zealand

-The Government is in the process of developing a vision for hydrogen in New Zealand, with a focus on green hydrogen, to assist it to explore the current and future economic opportunities for this gas.
+The Government is developing a vision for hydrogen in New Zealand, with a focus on green hydrogen, to assist it to explore the current and future economic opportunities for this gas.

 Green hydrogen has the potential to play a significant role in our energy system and could play an important role in decarbonising parts of our economy.

-The input of stakeholders in developing the vision is vital and there will be the opportunity for stakeholders to participate and contribute to the work.
+The input of stakeholders in developing the vision is vital.
+There has been, and will continue to be, opportunities for stakeholders to participate and contribute to the work.

-We are now incorporating these views into a draft hydrogen green paper.
-Once the paper is released, feedback will be sought from the public and wider stakeholders to develop a strategy covering the challenges and opportunities of building a hydrogen economy in New Zealand, as part of our renewable energy strategy.
+We have incorporated these views into a Hydrogen Green Paper.
+We are now seeking feedback from the public and wider stakeholders about the challenges and opportunities of building a hydrogen economy in New Zealand, as part of our renewable energy strategy.